-OTHER (Nutria, , fox, bear, cougar etc.) This section may be used to continue previous records if additional space is needed COMPLAINT TRAPPED ANIMALS Animals previously recorded on the form that were trapped at the request of a landowner or other complaining party. quest of a Species Number Drainage Area Where Trapped County Average # of Traps Used Average # of Days Trapped Species Species Number of Complaints Number Taken County
+OTHER (Nutria, fox, bear, cougar etc.) This section may be used to continue previous records if additional space is needed COMPLAINT TRAPPED ANIMALS Animals previously recorded on the form that were trapped at the request of a landowner or other complaining party.
+Species Number Drainage Area Where Trapped County Average # of Traps Used Average # of Days Trapped Species Number of Complaints Number Taken County

-To go with Regulations for Hunting Season beginning July 1, 2022 and ending June 30, 2023.
+To go with Regulations for Hunting Season beginning July 1, 2024 and ending June 30, 2025.